dellpine/MidnightMiner/README.md

 2. **Activate the virtual environment**:

-   ⚠️ All future steps will assume you are in the virtual environment.
+   All future steps will assume you are in the virtual environment.
+It is optional, but highly recommended.

    - On Linux/macOS:
      ```bash